 ScM, Harvard School of Public Health, 1997

-My research focuses on understanding and changing food systems, particularly promoting food system environmental sustainability and addressing food system inequities, in light of complex environmental and social realities.
+My research focuses on understanding and changing food systems, particularly promoting food system environmental sustainability and addressing food system inequities in light of complex environmental and social realities.
 I perform policy, communications, and consumer behavior research focused mainly in three core areas: 1) wasted food; 2) protein consumption; and 3) urban food system resilience to climate change and other threats.
-Other interests include farm policy, food system worker health and safety, and framing connections between food systems and public health.
+I am also interested in food system worker health & safety.
 I engage with broader food system issues in my role as director of the Food System Environmental Sustainability and Public Health program at the Johns Hopkins Center for a Livable Future (CLF).

-I edited the first textbook on the US food system, Introduction to the US Food System: Public Health, Environment, Equity (Wiley-Jossey Bass, 2015).
+I edited the first textbook on the US food system, Introduction to the US Food System: Public Health, Environment, Equity (Wiley-Jossey Bass, 2015, 576 pgs).
 I teach the courses, Baltimore Food Systems: A Case Study in Urban Food Environments and Food System Sustainability Practicum.
 I also manage CLF research programs including the CLF-Lerner Fellowships for doctoral students and directed research.